aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xps-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to MBOX?</h2>
+XPS (XML Paper Specification) is a fixed-layout document format developed by Microsoft.
+It is used for representing documents in a manner independent of application software, hardware, and operating system.
+MBOX is a popular file format used by many email clients to store emails.
+It is a single file that stores emails in a plain text format.
+Converting XPS to MBOX can help to access the emails stored in XPS file in any email client that supports MBOX format.

-For a Python developer, who is trying to add a XPS to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+<h2>How Aspose.Total helps for XPS to MBOX Conversion?</h2>
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package.
+It makes the conversion of XPS to MBOX easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+This process is automated and can be done in few lines of code.
+Aspose.Total for Python via .NET is a reliable and secure API that can be used for XPS to MBOX conversion.

 {{% /blocks/products/pf/feature-page-summary %}}